nchudnovets/merezhyvo-ut/README.md

   - Page zoom is persisted per tab across sessions, separately for mobile and desktop modes.

+ - **Default webview zoom**
+  - You can set a default page zoom level for all sites and separately from per-tab zoom.
+  Useful if you prefer larger/smaller text by default on phone or external displays.

+ - **Optional messenger panel**
+  - Quick-access panel for messengers / web apps.
+  - Can be hidden in Settings → Messengers if you don’t use it.
+  - Includes a security shield button that opens the site security popup.

 - ### Privacy & security features